Timex Group USA: Timex Corporation (1969–2008)

 In the 1970s and early 1980s, the American watch and clock industry was devastated by the arrival of cheap mechanical watches from the Far East, as well as the development of digital quartz watches pioneered by Japanese companies.
 Lehmkuhl retired in 1973 with no clear successor, and Polaroid ended its contract with Timex in 1975, resulting in a layoff of 2,000 employees.
 New technology was developing rapidly in the form of electronic digital watches and quartz analog watches, making Timex's mechanical watchmaking production facilities obsolete.
 Timex closed and consolidated worldwide operations, cutting the 30,000 employee workforce to 6,000.
 New competitors were aggressively entering the business, including Japanese companies, low-cost Hong Kong producers, and large American companies such as Gillette, Texas Instruments, and National Semi-Conductor.
 The Disney license had expired and John Cameron Swayze retired from his role as spokesman.
 The sub-contracting business was rebuilt with new customers such as IBM, Hugin-Sweda, and General Electric.
 The company entered the home computer business in a joint venture with Sinclair Research Ltd. named Timex Sinclair, selling computers as the Timex Sinclair 1000 and succeeding machines, modeled on the ZX81 and ZX Spectrum.
 They faced declining sales amid a price war with Commodore Business Machines in 1984 and decided not to compete in that market any longer.

+In 1979, Timex purchased the former Telechron plants from General Electric, which acquired the Telechron company in 1943 when the latter's founder, Henry E. Warren, retired.
+Timex continued to produce the GE-branded synchronous electric clocks until the early to mid-1980s.
 In the mid-1980s, Timex abandoned its development of various consumer products and refocused efforts specifically on timepieces.
 Product quality and fashionable design became essential to success in the mass market.
 Timex had a solid reputation for durable products, and the company put increased efforts behind quality improvement.
 Longer battery life, more durable gold plating, greater accuracy, and more water-resistant styles were some of the many improvements that they implemented.
 They created new quartz analog movements using fewer components, reducing overall production time and costs.
 Top athletes assisted in the design of sports watches for specific sports, which led to the introduction of the Ironman Triathlon in 1986 which was named for the Hawaiian triathlon that the company had sponsored since 1984, and it became the most successful Timex watch in the post-mechanical watch era.
 Within its first year, Timex Ironman became the best-selling watch in the United States, and the world's largest selling sport watch for the next decade.